kmesh-net/website/content/en/docs/userguide/install_waypoint.md

 ---

-If you want to make use of kmesh L7 features, this is the prerequisites to install waypoint.
+If you want to make use of Kmesh L7 features, this is the prerequisites to install waypoint.

 ### Preparation